 Special Educational Needs and Disabilities (SEND) at Westerton Primary Academy

 Westerton Primary School has an inclusive ethos and works in partnership with children, parents and other agencies to provide the best possible educational outcomes.
-We have high expectations of all our children and put support in place at the earliest possible stage, where needed.
+We have high expectations of all of our children and put support in place at the earliest possible stage, where needed.

 The school’s policies, available on the website, reflect the school’s commitment to inclusion, safety and well-being of children –